If an exception is detected during health check, it can be checked from three aspects: layer 4, layer 7, and backend bandwidth.

-Under TCP protocol, cloud load balancer uses SYN packet for the check, while under UDP protocol, it uses Ping command for the check.
+Under TCP protocol, CLB uses SYN packets for check.
+Under UDP protocol, CLB uses the

-- Use Netstat command to check if there is a process listening on the back-end CVM port.
+netstatcommand to check whether there is a process listening on the real server port.
 If no such process is found, restart the service.

-The server on Windows system uses the following command:
+For a server on Windows, use the following command:

 netstat -ano | findstr :80

-The server on Linux system uses the following command:
+For a server on Linux, use the following command:

 netstat -anp | grep :80

-For a Layer-4 CLB, it is considered normal as long as the back-end port telnet gives a response.
-You can use
+For layer-4 CLB, it is considered normal as long as backend port

-On Windows system, you can directly input private IP in a CVM browser to test whether it is normal.
-In this example, http://184.108.40.206 is input.
+On Windows, you can directly enter the private IP in the browser on a CVM instance to test whether it is normal.
+This example uses

-Check whether the firewall of private network on the CVM allows port 80.
+Check whether the private network firewall of the server allows port 80 to pass.
 You can temporarily disable the firewall for the test.

 command to disable the firewall (for CenOS 7.x, runsystemctl stop firewalld`).